-4.3 Methodological comparison
+3.3.
+Methodological Comparison

 To represent the advantages and disadvantages of in situ and ex situ methods for sinking velocity measurement, methods were ranked in terms of their ability to measure particle characteristics, and in terms of particle realism.
-Although these assertions are subjective rankings, a scoring system was devised to standardise rankings and criteria by which methods were judged.
-For measurement capability score, particle characteristics (Size, Ballast, Taxonomic composition/Particle type, Chemical composition, Shape, Dry weight, Porosity, Fractal dimension, Density, and Sinking velocity) were assigned a score from 0 to 4, describing the comprehensiveness with which a particle characteristic could be studied with a given method (0 lowest, 4 highest; see Supplementary Table S2).
+Although these assertions are subjective rankings, a scoring system was devised to standardize rankings and criteria by which methods were judged.
+For measurement capability score, particle characteristics (Size, Ballast, Taxonomic composition/Particle type, Chemical composition, Shape, Dry weight, Porosity, Fractal dimension, Density, and Sinking velocity) were assigned a score from 0 to 4, describing the comprehensiveness with which a particle characteristic could be studied with a given method (0 lowest, 4 highest; see Table S2 in Supporting Information S1).
 Measurement capability scores of individual characteristics were summed to give an overall score.
-Where a range of measurement score was given for a particle characteristic, the mean value was used when summing scores to calculate (e.g. 2-3 scored as 2.5).
+Where a range of measurement score was given for a particle characteristic, the mean value was used when summing scores to calculate (e.g., 2-3 scored as 2.5).

-For the particle realism score, each method was assigned a score from 0 to 4, based on the extent to which the particles measured had been influenced by sampling and measurement procedures, i.e. the extent to which particle communities measured could be expected to reflect natural marine particle communities in situ.
-A brief explanation for assigned scores and evidence supporting these assertions are outlined in Supplementary Table S2).
+For the particle realism score, each method was assigned a score from 0 to 4, based on the extent to which the particles measured had been influenced by sampling and measurement procedures, that is, the extent to which particle communities measured could be expected to reflect natural marine particle communities in situ.
+A brief explanation for assigned scores and evidence supporting these assertions are outlined in Table S2 in Supporting Information S1).